nick318/old-blog/_posts/2019-06-21-radical-automation-testing.md

 My first point is - automation testing it is not a dedicated job, we should not hire such engineers.

 Let's take a look at why I think so.
-Automation testing almost always cannot be divided from development activity, and writing only e2e tests is an attempt to make such a division..
+Automation testing almost always cannot be divided from development activity, and writing only e2e tests is an attempt to make such a division.
 But there are a lot of technical and non-technical reasons why does it fail.

 <b>First</b>, end2end tests is really expensive [here is why](https://nick318.github.io/2019/01/04/a-few-donts-in-automation-testing).